NtonBala/library-manager/README.md

 The project relates to [TypeScript 4 In-Depth](https://app.pluralsight.com/library/courses/typescript-4-in-depth/table-of-contents) Pluralsight course by [Brice Wilson](https://app.pluralsight.com/profile/author/brice-wilson), course repo may be found [here](https://github.com/bricewilson/TypeScript-4-in-depth).

-Program is executed from the command line using Node.js:
+Program is executed from the command line:

+- install Node.JS and TS (globally)
-- install TS globally and use terminal of your choice; navigate to project folder and run `tsc` command to compile the app into `js` folder
+- open terminal of your choice, navigate to project folder and run `tsc` command to compile the app
-- open second terminal and go to `js` folder; run `node app.js` command to run the app
+- open second terminal and go to `js` folder, run `node app.js` command to run the app